TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 ## Minimum Requirements

-The minimum requirements for a good CoaL experience are a Mac with 16 GB RAM and an SSD with 45 GB disk available.
+The minimum requirements for a good CoaL experience are a Mac with 16 GB RAM and an SSD with 45 GB of disk space available.

 ## Overview